MonoForce: Self-supervised Learning of Physics-informed Model for Predicting Robot-terrain Interaction: INTRODUCTION

 \section{INTRODUCTION}

-The ability to predict the outcome of robot-terrain interaction from onboard camera images is essential for many fundamental functionalities of autonomous navigation, such as planning or control.
-Over the last few decades, roboticists proposed a wide variety of \emph{white-box}~\cite{Fabian2020, Dogru-AuRo-2021} and \emph{black-box} models~\cite{Wellhausen-RAL-2019, hdif2023}, each with its strengths and weaknesses.
-While the white-box models typically suffer from oversimplifications and inability to adapt to a new domain without massive hand tuning, the black-box models suffer from poor generalization, weak explainability, and the need to gather expensive training data when re-trained.
+The ability to predict the outcome of robot-terrain interaction from onboard sensors is essential for many fundamental functionalities of autonomous navigation, such as traversability estimation, planning and control.
+Over the last few decades, a wide variety of \emph{white-box}~\cite{Fabian2020, Dogru-AuRo-2021, manoharan-IROS-2024} and \emph{black-box}~\cite{Wellhausen-RAL-2019, hdif2023, li2023seeing} motion models have been proposed, each with its strengths and weaknesses.
 We propose to get the best of both worlds by introducing a \emph{grey-box}, explainable, physics-aware, and end-to-end differentiable model that enables self-supervised learning.